Faisal-AlDhuwayhi/Investigating-Dataset/README.md

 ___

-- You can find the source code of the analyzing of the selected dataset in [this file](Investigating%20on%20The%20No-Show%20Appointments%20Dataset.ipynb).
+- You can find the source code of the analysis of the selected dataset in [this file](Investigating%20on%20The%20No-Show%20Appointments%20Dataset.ipynb).

 - Moreover, you can check the code as [HTML file](Investigating%20on%20The%20No-Show%20Appointments%20Dataset.html) that can be created by jupyter notebook.